As a new parent, you have enough to worry about.

 Here’s where it gets tricky: Reusable cloth diapers aren’t as sustainable as they seem.

-Materials required to make cloth diapers
+The materials required to make cloth diapers are resource-intensive

 For starters, most cloth diapers are made of cotton—a crop that’s dependent on pesticides, fertilizers and lots of water to grow.
 In some countries, the cultivation of cotton has been linked to for polluting water supplies—thanks to all those pesticides seeping into the ground—and sketchy labor practices.